 Benzodiazepines, also known as “benzos,” are a class of sedative drugs that were first introduced in the 1960s.
-While they can be highly effective when used in a medical context, they are also dangerously addictive and lead to debilitating, long-term substance abuse problems.
+While they can be highly effective when used in a medical context, they are also dangerously addictive and lead to debilitating, long-term substance abuse problems and can require treatment and benzodiazepine recovery.
 Since 1996, benzo prescriptions increased by more than 65%, paving the way for the current 13.5 million adults who regularly use the drug.
 However, for those who have fallen into a cycle of benzo addiction, there are plenty of treatment options which have been proven effective.

 Benzodiazepine Rehab & RecoveryContact Us